Skew Geography Explained

 LOOKING CLOSER

-Subdomains connect seamlessly, allowing travel through the Skew.
+Subdomains usually connect seamlessly, allowing travel through the Skew on foot.
 It can sometimes be difficult to tell if you have entered a new location, especially if the Subdomains are quite similar.

 Subdomains can have many connections at once.
-Sometimes you will be able to navigate these multiple connections visually, i.e. walking towards the City instead of into the forest.
-However, you may need to use Waypoints or your own sense of purpose to access available Subdomains that are not immediately apparent.
-The BSTCE uses SMM technology to effectively see nearby Subdomains.
+Sometimes you will be able to navigate these multiple connections visually, such as walking towards the City instead of into the forest.
+However, you may need to use Waypoints or your own sense of purpose to access Subdomains that are not immediately apparent.
+The BSTCE uses SMM technology to effectively travel between Subdomains.

 Connections between Subdomains are not static.
-This make traditionally cartography useless, as no one journey is the same.
-It is possible to create a new connection between your current Subdomain and a desired Subdomain, just by willing it into existence.
+This makes traditional cartography useless, as no one journey is the same.
+It is possible to create a new connection between your current Subdomain and a desired Subdomain by willing it into existence.
 This technique can become more difficult in inner Domains, which are harder to telepathically influence.

 Waypoints